futurestudio/nodejs-tutorials/README.md

 # Node.js tutorials
 This repository includes examples for the [Node.js tutorials published on Future Studio](https://futurestud.io/tutorials/tag/nodejs).
-Enjoy toying with all the invididual examples and feel free to apply the practical approaches in your apps.
+Enjoy toying with all the individual examples and feel free to apply the practical approaches in your apps.